Old Mandarin: Sources

 China had a strong and conservative tradition of phonological description in the rime dictionaries and their elaboration in rime tables.
 For example, the phonological system of the 11th-century Guangyun was almost identical to that of the Qieyun of more than four centuries earlier, disguising changes in speech over the period.

 A rare exception was Shao Yong's adaptation of the rime tables, without reference to the Qieyun tradition, to describe the phonology of 11th-century Kaifeng.

 A side-effect of foreign rule of northern China between the 12th and 14th centuries was a weakening of many of the old traditions.
-New genres of vernacular literature such as the qu and sanqu poetry appeared, as well as descriptions of contemporary language that revealed how much the language had changed.
+New genres of vernacular literature included qu and sanqu poetry, which were rhymed according to contemporary vernacular pronunciation instead of the codified rules of formal poetry.
+Descriptive works less bound by the Qieyun tradition revealed how much the language had changed.